SYWong2002/helloworld/README.md

 # Hello World!
 This is a new repository.
-All's about GO lang!
+Welcome to leave a message here.
+Cheer!

+I am Sin Yaw.
+Good day to everyone!